RobotCaleb/Books/Readme.md

 ### 2019

+* `Steven Erikson` Deadhouse Gates (★★★★☆)
+    * I like this more than the first book.
+The magic is still really cool.
+Another long book.
 * `Steven Erikson` Gardens of the Mooon (★★★☆☆)
     * First of 10 in `The Complete Malazan Book of the Fallen`.
 Long book, cool setting, interesting magic.
 * `Rick Riordan` The Lightning Thief (★★☆☆☆)